slavipande/Workshop-TechWritingPortfolio/_posts/2023-05-16-preliminary-setup.md

 Git is a popular version control system.
 We'll use it for the purposes of this workshop, too.

+1. Check if you already have Git installed:

+    ```
+    git version
+    ```

+    You should get an output like:

+    ```
+    git version 2.x.x
+    ```

+    - In case you got a Git version number in response, you're all set and you can skip the rest of the steps in this section.
+Proceed with section **GitHub profile** below.
+    - If you didn't get a Git version number in response, then you'll need to install Git.
+Proceed with step 2 below.

 1. Download Git and install.

     - If you're using Windows, download from [Git for Windows](https://gitforwindows.org/).
     - If you're using a Mac, download from [Download for macOS](https://git-scm.com/download/mac).

-2. Verify you already have Git installed.

-    `git version`

-    You should get an output like:
+2. Verify that the installation was successful.

+    ```
-    `git version 2.x.x`
+    git version
+    ```

 ## GitHub profile